BehshadBabai/Excursion/resources/README.md

 ## Project Status
-Project is: In Progress
+Project is: Complete

 ## Room for Improvement
-- Adding functionality to the website using JavaScript
+- Adding functionality to the website using JavaScript and providing a meaningful link to the product to be downloaded